assafvayner/fs3/README.md

     - `./fs3 rm <remote_path>`
     - `./fs3 get <remote_src> <local_dst>`
     - all params are paths
+  - There are other commands for using the authservice as well as describing resources
+    - run `./fs3 -h` to see them

 ## Generating Protos
 After acquiring the prerequisites, simply run `make protos` to regenerate.